Queries

 fetch_mean_synapses(neuron_criteria[, ...])

-Fetch per-ROI average synapse position and confidence for a set of neurons.
+Fetch average synapse position and confidence for each neuron in set of neurons.

 fetch_synapse_connections([source_criteria, ...])